Subgoal-Based Explanations for Unreliable Intelligent Decision Support Systems: Introduction

 \item Users who are exposed to subgoal-based explanations for some period of time, are able to perform the task more reliably in the absence of further IDS, compared to users who only receive action recommendations or CLC explanations.
 This finding suggests that explanations contribute a significant training benefit beyond both traditional IDS output as well as CLC explanations.

-\item In a direct comparison, users exhibit a strong preference for IDS output that includes subgoal-based explanations versus CLC explanations or IDS output that includes the next action. \end{itemize} We also show a simple way to generate domain-independent subgoal-based explanations that can generalize to any hierarchical plan-based system and broadly applicable across a wide range of IDS systems and application areas.
-Together with our findings, our work is a first step towards investigating how and when IDS with XAIP systems are beneficial in complex real-world IDS systems that are not fail-proof.
+\item In a direct comparison, users exhibit a strong preference for IDS output that includes subgoal-based explanations versus CLC explanations or IDS output that traditionally only includes the next action. \end{itemize} We also show a simple way to generate domain-independent subgoal-based explanations that can generalize to any hierarchical plan-based system and are broadly applicable across a wide range of IDS systems and application areas.
+Together with our findings, our work is a first step towards investigating how and when subgoal-based explanations in XAIP systems are beneficial in complex real-world IDS systems that are not fail-proof.